drlsv91/pymongo_orm/README.md

 cd pymongo_orm

 # Create and activate a virtual environment
-python -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate
+poetry env activate # On Windows: venv\Scripts\activate

 # Install the package in development mode with dev dependencies
 pip install -e ".[dev]"